sugarmo/picsew-help/README.md

 ## Welcome to Picsew Help

-This is a website of Picsew documents.
+This is a website of Picsew documentation.

-### Documents
+### Documentation

 ---